cjpais/writing/serve/investments/2-analysis.md

 What I did say were two-fold:

 * I can live off of my investments for life
-* I have had ~100% returns this year
+* I have had ~100% returns this year, with a good amount of my portfolio > 200%

 Specifically I mentioned one thing that might be true.
 I think that I could live off of my investments for the